10 Easy Ways to Stay on Track at the BBQArticle posted in: Nutrition

 5. BYO Snacks.

 Those kettle-cooked potato chips on the table are definitely not diet-approved.
-But your South Beach Diet snacks are.
+But low-carb snacks are.
 By coming to the party with your own snacks, you’ll be more likely to resist eating the foods you’ve worked so hard to avoid.
-You might even bring your own Chocolate Ice Crush Shake for dessert instead of indulging in ice cream cake.
-If you tell your friends and family about your weight loss goals, they’ll be happy to supply a blender so you can mix up your own “milkshake.”
+You might even bring your own protein shake for dessert instead of indulging in ice cream cake.
+If you tell your friends and family about your weight loss goals, they’ll likely be happy to supply a blender so you can mix up your own “milkshake.”